JoshCork/hoist/p3-reflections.md

 	- speed: In the video the bugs had a set speed (the same from left to right on the screen) but that speed was different for each bug.

 **MapBlock**
 These are the blocks on the screen that the player moves across.
-What i noticed from the video is that most are of the same size but some are about 50% larger than the others.
-Other than that they had different backgrounds and patterns.
+They had different backgrounds and patterns.
+They are all the same size but the blocks all overlap except the very bottom ones.

 *Methods*
 None - yet - for the exceeds on the ruberic thinking maybe a method like invokeShield where a particular block becomes safe for the hero.

 *properties*
 	- design: In the video there were three different designs.
-These should probably be subclasses: cobbleStone, smallGrass, largeGrass, water.
+These should probably be subclasses: cobbleStone, grass, water. --> after looking at the assetts I noticed that they were all the same size but look like they are overlapped on top of each other.
 	- isGoal: keeps track of whether or not to respawn the hero and increment the score
-	- isStartingBlock: this might just be synonymous with the largeGrass block subclass.  not sure yet.
+	- isStartingBlock: so I know where to respawn the player.